enketo/enketo-core/README.md

 ###How to run it

 1. install [node](http://nodejs.org/) (and [npm](https://npmjs.org/)), [grunt-cli](http://gruntjs.com/getting-started)
-2. clone the repo (if you're going to develop, you'd probably want to fork it first)
+2. clone the repo
-3. install dependencies from the project root with `npm install`
+3. install dependencies with `npm install`
 4. build and test with `grunt`
-5. start built-in server with `grunt server` or use an alternative server
+5. start built-in server with `grunt server`
-6. browse to http://localhost:8080/forms/dev.html (static form) or http://localhost:8080/forms/index.html (AJAX form loader)
+6. browse to http://localhost:8080/forms/dev.html (static form) or http://localhost:8080/forms/index.html (dynamic AJAX form loader)

 ###Recommended usage as a library